dan-simon/crypt_Cpp/PLAN.md

 * Is it going to be changed?
 Yes, almost certainly.
 * Is it something I can brag about if I follow?
 Yes, and that's enough to try.

 What will Day 1 be?
-Likely the 23rd or 24th, if not earlier.
-That means if I follow this schedule, the game will more or less overlap with Hanukkah, and not with January.
-That's nice.
+Hopefully the 23rd!
+And still of December!
+(Yes, in 2017 and not 2016, but that's the change to the schedule mentioned above.)